 Yes, IAPMO R&T can list products to the NSF/ANSI 61 standard.
 There are a number of labs recognized to conduct such testing for IAPMO R&T. For more information please contact any of IAPMO R&T’s technical staff.

 Yes, IAPMO and IAPMO R&T can list products other than plumbing products.
 This includes but is not limited to food equipment products (i.e. prep tables, kitchen utensils, stoves, etc.), electrical products, water systems related products (i.e. Reverse Osmosis Unit, water softener, etc.), and gas-fueled products (i.e. barbecue grill, boilers, fireplaces, etc.).
-IAPMO R&T can also list energy-efficient products to EPA WaterSense specifications, many of the EPA Energy Star specifications, and various Green requirements.
+IAPMO R&T can also list energy-efficient products to EPA WaterSense specifications, and various Green requirements.
 For more details, please contact any of IAPMO R&T’s technical staff.

-Reason being, so we may receive, process and return your new certificate to you prior to expiration date of the file.
+The reason being, so we may receive, process and return your new certificate to you prior to the expiration date of the file.
 This will also eliminate the possibility of having an expired certificate when an official is asking for a current listing certificate.

 The pre-listing inspection is the initial audit of the manufacturing location for all new listings.
 The only portion of the fees for inspections that are pre-paid is the pre-listing inspection fee.
 Travel and other applicable expenses are not included with this fee.
 These expenses will be determined by the Listing Compliance Department and will be invoiced separately upon completion of the inspection.

 During the Initial Factory Inspection, the Inspector verifies that the plant’s documented quality program is being adhered to.
 In addition, the inspector verifies that the test equipment at the plant is adequate for the tests being conducted and that the equipment is properly calibrated.